starandtina/frontend-interview-questions/README.md

 * What's use case for float property?
 How to clear float?
 * What CSS selector have you ever used?
 * What's the difference between `cssRules` and `rules`
+* How to effectively orgainize the CSS files for large projects?
+* How to handle the naming conflicts and specificity problem in your CSS files?

 ## <a name='http'>HTTP</a>